aseba-community/aseba/readme.md

 ## Use Aseba

-Informations on how to use Aseba is available on [http://aseba.wikidot.com](https://www.thymio.org/en:asebausermanual).
+Informations on how to use Aseba is available on [read the docs](http://aseba.readthedocs.io).

 If you use Aseba in an academic project leading to a publication, please cite: